Stefan Cebara: Zalaegerszeg

 After a year in Belgrade, he moved to Hungary and signed with Zalaegerszeg.
 He scored in his first-team debut on 2 March 2011, in a Hungarian Cup match against Vasas, however as the youngest player on the team, he divided his time between the first team and the reserve team.
 Cebara made two appearances in the Hungarian Championship before leaving to join the Canadian U20 team in their World Cup qualifiers.
 After his return to the club, he began experiencing financial difficulties and problems cancelling his contract, so he spent the following six months inactive.

 Celje

 In August 2012, he went on a ten-day trial period at Italian club Udinese; however, a month later, on 11 September, he signed a two-year contract with Slovenian side NK Celje.
 He made his debut for Celje on 16 September 2012, in a Slovenian First League game against Koper.

 Zlaté Moravce

 In February 2015, Cebara was reported to have signed with ViOn Zlaté Moravce of the Fortuna Liga.

 Vojvodina

 After spending six months with Lithuanian A Lyga club Utenis Utena, Cebara signed a two-year deal with Serbian club Vojvodina Novi Sad on 10 July 2017.

 Valour FC

 On 3 April 2020, Cebara signed with Canadian Premier League side Valour FC.
 He made his debut for Valour on August 16 against Cavalry FC.
 In December 2022, Valour announced that Cebara would be departing the club.
+He captained the club while playing for them.